raspberrychris/paddleboardmaster/content/post/how-many-calories-can-you-burn-from-paddleboarding.md

 ## How many calories can you burn from Paddleboard Surfing?

 SUP surfing is a more active way to burn calories and is a fun at the same time.
-Typically we would class SUP surfing as a more intense activity than SUP Yoga, meaning you would realistically be able to burn upwards of 500-700 calories per hour, dependent on the water condititions.
+Typically we would class SUP surfing as a more intense activity than SUP Yoga, meaning you would realistically be able to burn upwards of 500-700 calories per hour, dependent on the water conditions.

 ## How many calories can you burn from SUP Racing?